 To prepare students for an increasingly digital society, EA has made a substantial investment in technological and electronic resources for instructional purposes.
 Use of these resources is exclusively for acceptable educational use.
-Inappropriate use of technology that violates the Student Code of Conduct standards (i.e. accessing Facebook, Instagram, and Twitter accounts) may result in disciplinary action.
+Inappropriate use of technology that violates the Student Code of Conduct standards or attempts to bypass the school filter (i.e. accessing Facebook, Instagram, Twitter accounts or any social media platform or non-school related websites) may result in disciplinary action.
 Misuse can come in many forms, but can be viewed as any messages sent or received that indicate or suggest pornography, unethical or illegal solicitation, racism, sexism, inappropriate language, bullying, modifying the appearance or operation (includes but not limited to: commands, copying or installing software, setting pass code locks), and other issues.
 Students and their parents should be aware that all school issued technological devices are not private and are monitored by School security applications and staff.
 Students and parents are required to complete, sign and return the Student Technology Handbook included in this handbook.

-• Student will be subject to the same guidelines for school issued devices to be used for distance learning purposes as those devices remain the sole property of Esperanza Academy.

-• Students understand that failure to adhere to these guidelines may result in the confiscation of the device or suspension of privileges.
+- Students will be subject to the same guidelines for school issued devices to be used for distance learning purposes as those devices remain the sole property of Esperanza Academy. - Students understand that failure to adhere to these guidelines may result in the confiscation of the device or suspension of privileges.